SHENG-X/simple-resume/docs/changelog/README.md

 All notable changes to this project will be documented in this file.

+### June 29, 2020

+- Added Eevee template.
+- Only defocus summary/description textarea when clicked outside of the box.

 ### June 21, 2020

 - Added animation effect while moving up, down, and deleting an item.